 Organize shift schedules in your call center with a timesheet management system.
 This software allows you to easily track the working hours of each agent, including their arrival and departure times.
 You can also create schedules and allow your employees to track their own timesheets.
 Efficient scheduling will help increase your agent productivity.

 3. Reduce Customer Hold Times

 Waiting for a response over the phone is frustrating.
-Especially when you are being put on hold for a few minutes.
-Both your time and phone credits are wasted during hold times.
+Especially when you are put on hold for a few minutes.
+Both your time and phone credits are waste during hold times.
 This is probably what your customers have to deal when they talk to your agents.

-More often than not, your customers will hang up the call before they get the answer they wanted to hear and then your agent will have to call them back.
-But this is such an inefficient way to handle calls.
+More often than not, your customers will hang up the call before they get the answer they want to hear and then your agent will have to call them back.
+But this is such to inefficient way to handle call.

 4. Equip Your Agents with Robust Call Center Technology

-Successful call center management cannot be separated from technology.
+Successful call center management cannot separate from technology.
 Aside from using a timesheet management system, you also should consider using a call center management system.
-This software is specifically designed to automate call center operations.
+This software is specifically design to automate call center operations.